Getting Started with Git

 A version control system is a system that records changes to one or more files over time.

-- The main function of centralized version control is synchronization, tracking, and backing up files.
+- The main function of centralized version control is synchronization, tracking, and backup of files.

 - Distributed version control focuses more on sharing changes.
 Each change has a unique identifier.

 - A distributed system has no predefined structure.
-You can also easily implement a Subversion (SVN)-style centralized control system with Git.
+You can also easily implement a SVN-style centralized system control with git.

 - Work offline